xkiwilabs/DQN-using-PyTorch-and-ML-Agents/README.md

 # Deep Q-Network (DQN) Reinforcement Learning using PyTorch and Unity ML-Agents
-A simple example of how to implement vector based DQN using PyTorch and Unity ML-Agents applications.
+A simple example of how to implement vector based DQN using PyTorch and a ML-Agents environment.

 The repository includes the following DQN related files:
-- dqn_agent.py : dqn-agent implementation
+- dqn_agent.py -> dqn-agent implementation
-- replay_memory.py : dqn-agent's replay buffer implementation
+- replay_memory.py -> dqn-agent's replay buffer implementation
-- model.py ; example PyTorch neural network for vector based DQN learning
+- model.py -> example PyTorch neural network for vector based DQN learning
-- train.py : initializes and implements the training processes for a DQN-agent.
+- train.py -> initializes and implements the training processes for a DQN-agent.
-- test.py : testes a trained DQN-agent
+- test.py -> testes a trained DQN-agent

 The repository also includes Mac/Linux/Windows versions of a simple Unity environment, *Banana*, for testing.
-This Unity application and testing environment was developed using ML-Agents Beta v0.4
+This Unity application and testing environment was developed using ML-Agents Beta v0.4.
+The version of the Banana environment employed for this project was developed for the Udacity Deep Reinforcement Nanodegree course.
+For more information about this course visit: https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893

 The files in the python/. directory are the ML-Agents toolkit files and dependencies required to run the Banana environment.
 For more information about the Unity ML-Agents Toolkit visit: https://github.com/Unity-Technologies/ml-agents